Murali432/TETRIS/README.md

 🛠️ Technologies Used

+a.
 HTML for structure

+b.
 CSS for styling

+c.
 JavaScript for game logic

 🎯 How to Play
 Arrow Left (←): Move piece left